Skip to content

 Props

 These are the props for <SM>.
 All preset components such as <SMFade> extends these props but with different default values.
-See Preset components section for how each preset components defines their defaults.
+See Preset components section for how each preset component defines its defaults.

 ts